getsolus/solus-site.github.io/content/blog/2016-02-29-this-week-in-solus-install-22.md

 "TWIS"
 ]
 date =  "2016-02-29T08:32:50Z"
-title = "'This Week in Solus -- Install #22'"
+title = "This Week in Solus -- Install #22"
 url = "/2016/02/29/this-week-in-solus-install-22/"
 +++
 Welcome to the 22nd installation of This Week in Solus